 The Rackham Graduate School's policy on the double-counting of credits only applies to those in Master's programs or students in doctoral programs seeking an embedded Master's before advancing toward the PhD.
 Double-counting rules do not apply to PhD students who do not seek an MA.

-- Only 1/6 of the total credits for the graduate degree can be double-counted towards a Certificate (i.e., if the MA is 36 credits only 6 can be double-counted between units).
+- Not more than 1/6 of the credits required for any given master's may be double-counted between a certificate and master's program (i.e., if the MA is 36 credits only 6 can be double-counted between units).

 - Double-counting is not permitted if pursuing a dual master's degree.
 In this situation, all credits for the certificate must stand alone.